spontaneous01/discovery-srv/README.md

 # Discovery Service

-The discovery service is a micro service which layers on the registry to provide heartbeating, in memory caching and much more.
-It subscribes to heartbeats and maintains a registry based on liveness.
+The discovery service is a micro service which layers on the [go-micro.Registry](https://godoc.org/github.com/micro/go-micro/registry#Registry) to provide service discovery.
+It includes heartbeating, in memory caching and maintains a registry based on liveness.

 ## Usage